 Not that this was much different before the closure, but the construction is EVERYWHERE in EPCOT and is impossible to miss.
 Future World at this point is mostly a maze of construction walls and work is visible from almost every vantage point in the park.

 We’ll get into the specific projects happening later on, just know before you go that it is a major factor when visiting, and we still have a few years left ahead of us before it’s finished.
 That doesn’t mean it still can’t be fun, but construction is very present.

 Suspended Services and Experiences

 Many of the normal services and experiences in EPCOT are not currently running at this time and have been suspended.
 Here is what to expect:

 Extra Magic Hours

 Disney still isn’t running Extra Magic Hours in the parks at this time.
 This includes both Morning and Evening Extra Magic Hours.
-Instead of keeping the parks open extra time, they have actually been reduced even further into the Fall.
-No Extra Magic Hours means guests don’t have an advantage there staying on-site or off-site.
+Instead of keeping the parks open extra time, they have actually been reduced even further into the Winter.

 One essential key to touring EPCOT is usually FastPass+, however at this time it currently isn’t running.
 Disney suspended FastPass+ for all 4 theme parks and we still don’t know when or IF it’s coming back.